asweigart/ezsheets/README.md

 EZSheets
 ========

-A Pythonic interface to the Google Sheets API that actually works as of January 2021.
+A Pythonic interface to the Google Sheets API that actually works as of August 2021.

 Installation
 ------------